Panasonic G7 versus Panasonic GX85

 |Panasonic G3 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60i||21||10.6||667||56|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the GX85 offers a higher resolution than the one in the G7 (2765k vs 2360k dots).
 The adjacent table lists some of the other core features of the Panasonic G7 and Panasonic GX85 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic G7 (⇒ rgt)||2360||no||3.0||1040||swivel||YES||4000||7.0||9.3||no|